 Some people believe that podiatrists are for non-surgical intervention and that you only see a foot and ankle surgeon for surgery.
 While this is an easy misconception to make based on the names, some podiatrists do surgery and all foot and ankle surgeons will try non-surgical treatment first if they believe it could be successful and that is the patient’s preference.

 The bottom line?
-While orthopaedic surgeons and podiatrists both may treat foot and ankle problems, the orthopaedic foot and ankle surgeon is qualified to address a more complex level of problems.
-Orthopaedic surgeons will have the medical doctor (MD) credential and podiatrists will have the doctor of podiatric medicine (DPM) credential.
+While orthopedic surgeons and podiatrists both may treat foot and ankle problems, the orthopedic foot and ankle surgeon is qualified to address a more complex level of problems.
+Orthopedic surgeons will have the medical doctor (MD) credential and podiatrists will have the doctor of podiatric medicine (DPM) credential.